tourstream/tstr-crs-adapter/README.md

 When you are connected you can get the data from the CRS via:
 ```
-ubpCrsAdapter.getData().then(data => {});
+ubpCrsAdapter.getData().then(inputData => {});
 ```

-The `data` will look like that:
+The `inputData` you get will look like that:
 ```
 {
-    agencyNumber,
+    agencyNumber: string,
-    operator,
+    operator: string,
-    numberOfTravellers,
+    numberOfTravellers: string,
-    travelType,
+    travelType: string,
-    services,
+    services: Array<ServiceObject>,
-    remark,
+    remark: string,
 }
 ```

 Or you can set data to the CRS via:
 ```
-ubpCrsAdapter.setData(data);
+ubpCrsAdapter.setData(outputData);
 ```

-The data object can have the following structure:
+The outputData object can have the following structure:
 ```
 {
-    numberOfTravellers,
+    numberOfTravellers: string,
-    services,
+    services: Array<ServiceObject>,
-    remark,
+    remark: string,
 }
 ```

 And also you can close the opened frame in the CRS:
 ```
-ubpCrsAdapter.exit()
+ubpCrsAdapter.exit(exitOptions)
 ```

 _note: every method returns a promise_